Queensland abortion law

 Supporting women to access termination through a public hospital is a complex and time-consuming process.
 Hospital staff and decision-makers frequently have differing leverls of knowledge of the Guideline and how it may be implemented in their hospital.
 Some hospitals have fully implemented the Guideline, others have not.
 We continue to work to improve implementation of the Guideline across Queensland.

-However, despite the release of the Guideline, publicly provided termination procedures are still rare, and most women in Queensland will access an abortion through a private day surgery.
+However, despite the release of the Guideline, publicly provided termination procedures are still rare, and most women in Queensland will access an abortion through a private day surgery or a small number of GPs.
 These services provide high quality, safe and professional procedures, but have a high out-of-pocket cost attached which some women find prohibitive.
 For more information see our page about the cost of termination in Queensland.
 Geographic isolation is also a barrier for some women, as most of the ten private clinics which exist in Queensland are situated in the southeast corner of the state.
 Location info is available here.